-She is currently Acting Director for the OP Coordination Unit.
+She is currently Director for the OP Coordination Unit.
 As such, Marie works to facilitate relationships and interface with the OP’s donors as well as coordinate the collaboration with OP strategic partners at the global, regional and country levels by creating better synergies between stakeholders in the OP 9 countries all the while aligning their support with countries priorities as defined by the ministries of Health and their Costed Implementation Plans.
 She represents the Partnership at key partners’ events and international/regional conferences, especially when related to advocacy and youth.

 She holds a Bachelor’s degree in Social & Behavioral Sciences from the University of Maryland-College Park and a Master’s Degree in International Development and Peace / Conflict Resolution from the American University in Washington DC.

 Senior Technical Manager